BY AMY ZIFF

 |Kids often need to take wipes to school.
 Be sure you’re getting wipes that aren’t made from plastic!
 We like the MADE SAFE certified ones by Caboo such as these handy wipes.|

 These sources should be a good place to get you started on your nontoxic back-to-school buying!
-In the meantime, check out my recent interview on this topic with WSB-TV 2 Atlanta!
+In the meantime, check out Amy's interview on this topic with WSB-TV 2 Atlanta!

 Amy Ziff is the Founder and Executive Director of MADE SAFE®, a program of Nontoxic Certified, a nonprofit 501(c)(3).
 MADE SAFE is America’s first comprehensive human health-focused certification for nontoxic products across store aisles, from baby to personal care to household and beyond.